thalesgmartins/thalesgmartins/README.md

 <h1 align="center">Hey, Sup!
 I'm Thales Martins 👋</h1>

-<p align="center">Welcome to my little corner!
-I'm passionate about technology, design, programming, and creativity.
+<p align="center">I'm passionate about technology, design, programming, and creativity.
 Here, you'll find the fusion of all these interests of mine (<i>It doesn't always turn out perfect, but I swear I try my best</i> 😆).</p>

 <p align="center">Feel free to explore my work and discover what I'm studying and developing.</p>